• Homepage ▼

 ● I add more Flour

-● Chef Urraca doesn't cut the top to create those "puffed balls" like I am showing you : I find that those balls makes it prettier (it's also the traditional way you will find in French pastry shops)
+● Chef Urraca doesn't cut the top to create those "puffed balls", but I prefer to do it, as I find that it makes the brioche prettier

 Philippe Urraca’s French Brioche